soypunk/bolt.black/content/recaps/2017/09/28/tbl-vs-fla.md

 ---
 Another preseason loss that I won't read too much into.
 Tampa did a better job of staying out of the box and winning faceoffs which I thought were positives.
 In addition, the team was better at playing consistently for 60 minutes rather than trying to turn it on in the 3rd period alone.

 Hard to make a solid judgement on 5 preseason games alone, but Mikhail Sergachev appears to be an NHL ready defenseman.
 He was given a fair amount of ice time (20m~ a game) and saw time on the power-play as well.
+He produced points and took a fair number of shots.
 Have to imagine he's made the team for now.